 Rent a vehicle -no, not just the one you think

-Corfu is a big island and figuring your way around it can be a demanding task.
+Corfu is a big island and figuring your way around can be a demanding task.
 Public transportation is always a choice, but it will make your life a lot more difficult than it needs to be; no one likes a bus full of sweaty vacationers cramped on top of each other.
 To make sure that you will wander around the beauties of Corfu comfortably, we highly suggest you rent a car.
 Driving around the different landscapes of Corfu will give you the opportunity to get to know the island in a more intimate way and discover its nooks and crannies that differentiate it from anywhere else in the world you’ve ever been.
 Guess what though?
 A car is not the only vehicle we suggest you rent on this trip.
 To enhance your stay on the island and experience it in an original way not many visitors do, you should grab the opportunity to rent a boat, exploring Corfu’s beautiful coastline and deep blue sea.
 You can easily rent a boat without the need of a boat license and become a captain for a day!
 Alternatively, if you’d prefer to sit back and relax without the responsibility of safe transport bearing down on you, you can take on a Corfu sailing adventure, where you’ll have a captain, along with helpful staff, take you on a tour around Corfu, visit the best beaches the island has to offer and enjoy a sumptuous lunch at Agios Stefanos.

 Pick your accommodation carefully

 Due to the size of the island, it can get tricky to decide where to stay.
 There is a plethora of beautiful hotels and rooms to choose from, but the most important decision you must make is regarding the area you’re going to pick for your accommodation.
 If you prefer your time in Corfu to be filled with striking views of the island’s shore and imposing mountains and cliffs, you should choose the northern part of the island, with towns such as Corfu, Gouvia and Agios Stefanos.
 If you’d prefer a milder, flatland landscape with sublime beaches, you should opt for the south part of the island.
-The southern towns of Sidari and Kavos additionally have the fiercest party scene for all you party animals out there!
+Additionally, the southern towns of Sidari and Kavos have the fiercest party scene for all you party animals out there!
 Kavos is the most intense of the two, however they can both offer a fascinating nightlife experience.
 All you need to do is be mindful of the fact that Corfu is massive, which means that it can take you up to an hour to go from one place to the other, so depending on what you’re looking for, make sure you choose wisely and avoid spending half your time in Corfu in-between places.